guArroyo/name_bubbles/README.md

 Hello World!

-You can head to file index.js, line ...: class="centered" id="logo">Lupita Arroyo.. and change it to your name!
+You can head to file index.js, line 2: drawText('Lupita Arroyo');.. and change it to your name!

 Cheers!

-Lupita
+Lupita Arroyo-Lozano